pespila/iPAUR/README.md

 ## Main Publications

+A list of the main publications I follow in my thesis and coding:
 > *Chambolle Antonin and Pock Thomas.* **A first-order primal-dual algorithm for convex problems with applications to imaging.** ”Journal of Mathematical Imaging and Vision”, 40(1):120–145, 2011.

 > *A. Chambolle, V. Caselles, D. Cremers, M. Novaga, and T. Pock.* **An introduction to total variation for image analysis.** In ”Theoretical Foundations and Numerical Methods for Sparse Recovery”.
 De Gruyter, 2010.

 > *T. Pock, D. Cremers, H. Bischof, and A. Chambolle.* **An algorithm for minimizing the piecewise smooth mumford-shah functional.** In ”IEEE International Conference on Computer Vision (ICCV)”, Kyoto, Japan, 2009.

 > *E. Strekalovskiy and D. Cremers.* **Real-time minimization of the piecewise smooth mumford-shah functional.** In ”European Conference on Computer Vision (ECCV)”, pages 127–141, 2014. https://github.com/tum-vision/fastms.

 ## Image References